solidusio/solidus/guides/shipments/split-shipments.md

 ```

 If you want to add different splitters for each of your `Spree::StockLocation`s,
-you can decorate the `Spree::Stock::Coordinator` class and override the
+you can decorate the `Spree::Stock::SimpleCoordinator` class and override the
 `splitters` method.

 #### Turn off split shipments